-307 Food Technology-Part-time Course
+3070 Food Technology-Part-time Course

 This course is designed for students who are employed in the food processing industries.
-It extends over six part-time years of study, and leads to the degree of Bachelor of Science (Technology).
+It extends over six part-time years of study, and leads to the award of the degree of Bachelor of Science (Technology).
 Students are required to complete an approved program of industrial training of not less than twelve months prior to the award of the degree.
 Industrial training should normally be completed concurrently with attendance in the course, but with the approval of the Head of School may be completed after completion of the prescribed course of study.

 The course covers the same subject matter as the first three years of the full-time course.
-For the first two years students tollow a common course in which general biology is taken, and thereafter specialize in the biological sciences, which are fundamental to the study of food science and technology.
+For the first two years students follow a common course in which general biology is taken, and thereatter specialize in the biological sciences, which are fundamental to the study of food science and technology.
 The subjects of Stages 4, 5 and 6 may be available only in day-time classes, and substantial day-time release from industry may be required.

-Students who have completed the requirements of this course and have qualified for the degree of Bachelor of Science (Technology) may proceed to the degree of Bachelor of Science by attending for one full-time year and completing the subjects listed in fourth year of the full-time course.
-Students desiring to proceed to a BSc degree must apply to the Head of the School not later than 31 December of the year in which the sixth stage is completed.
+Students who have completed the requirements of this course and have qualified for the award of the degree of Bachelor of Science (Technology) may proceed to the award of the degree of Bachelor of Science by attending for one full-time year and completing the subjects listed in fourth year of the full-time course.
+Students desiring to proceed to the award of a BSc degree must apply to the Head of the School not later than 31 December of the year in which the sixth stage is completed.